mag3sticl/shinywatcher/README.md

 Shiny Watcher checks your DB for active Shinies and then sends a notification to Discord if it finds any.
 It allows you to filter out Pokemon and Workers as well as connect a Login E-Mail to every worker.

-Notifications will always be: `Pokemon-name IV% L# CP# Gender:symbol \n Despawns: Time (time left) \n Worker name (account/email/)`.
+Notifications are in the format: `Pokemon-name IV% Level# CP# Gender:symbol; Despawns: Time (time left); Worker name (account/email or PTC)`.
 On Android devices, the coordinates are embeded so you can copy them by long-pressing (for ~2 seconds).
 Fast and easy.
 There's also an option to optimize what is displayed for iOS.

 ![Screenshot](https://i.imgur.com/kvUSoI4.png)

 ## Notes
 - MAD and Discord only
 - only works with MAD plugin system
+- a discord_webhook must be configured in the MAD enviroment to receive notifications
-- discord_webhook has to be installed in the MAD enviroment
+- `discord.py` has to be installed in the MAD environment to enable CatchHelper
+- a deparate <a href="https://discord.com/developers/applications/">Discord Bot</a> is required to use CatchHelper
-- You need to enable game_stats_raw at your MAD config
+- `game_stats_raw` must be enabled within your MAD config
+- Pingusermapping and CatchHelper are optional
 - Credits to [CCEV](https://github.com/ccev/shinywatcher) who created the original version of shinywatcher
+- Special Credits to <a href="https://github.com/crhbetz">crhbetz</a> who made CatchHelper run in the plugin system

 ## Getting Started
-- import Plugin `ShinyWatcher.mp` via MADmin website at System > MAD Plugins
+- import Plugin `ShinyWatcher.mp` via MADmin website at `System > MAD Plugins`
+- install requirements.txt to your MAD python env
 - `cp plugin.ini.example plugin.ini`
-- Fill out plugin.ini (It's explained below what to fill in)
+- Fill out plugin.ini (it's explained below what to fill in)
 - restart MAD to activate the plugin configuration

 ## What to fill in